Jarred Kelenic Player Props: Mariners vs. Astros

-The Seattle Mariners, including Jarred Kelenic (.194 batting average in his past 10 games), take on starter Framber Valdez and the Houston Astros at Minute Maid Park, Thursday at 8:10 PM ET.
+The Seattle Mariners, including Jarred Kelenic (.270 slugging percentage in past 10 games, including no homers), take on starter Hunter Brown and the Houston Astros at Minute Maid Park, Friday at 8:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Giants.
+He had a hitless performance in his last game (0-for-4) against the Astros.

 Jarred Kelenic Game Info & Props vs. the Astros